Seaboard (NYSEAMERICAN:SEB) Raised to Buy at StockNews.com

-StockNews.com upgraded shares of Seaboard (NYSEAMERICAN:SEB – Free Report) from a hold rating to a buy rating in a report released on Friday morning.
+StockNews.com upgraded shares of Seaboard (NYSEAMERICAN:SEB – Free Report) from a hold rating to a buy rating in a research note issued to investors on Thursday.

-Seaboard (NYSEAMERICAN:SEB – Get Free Report) last issued its quarterly earnings results on Tuesday, August 1st.
-The company reported $44.80 earnings per share (EPS) for the quarter.
-Seaboard had a return on equity of 8.21% and a net margin of 3.87%.
-The firm had revenue of $2.39 billion for the quarter.
+Seaboard (NYSEAMERICAN:SEB – Get Free Report) last issued its earnings results on Tuesday, August 1st.
+The company reported $44.80 EPS for the quarter.
+Seaboard had a net margin of 3.87% and a return on equity of 8.16%.
+The company had revenue of $2.39 billion for the quarter.

 Institutional Trading of Seaboard